Epithelioid sarcoma: HDAC inhibitors

 Histone deacetylase (HDAC) inhibitors, such as vorinostat, have shown some promise in epithelioid sarcoma.
 Researchers in Texas are investigating whether or not HDAC inhibitors can reverse the loss of INI1 function that is characteristic of epithelioid sarcoma.
 HDAC inhibitors work by blocking events involved in DNA replication and, therefore, in cell division.
 Blocking HDAC has been shown to encourage cancer cells to enter apoptosis.
 Several dietary phytochemicals have been shown to be effective HDAC inhibitors.
-These include sulphorphane, indole-3-carbinol, and phenethyl isothiocyanates, found in broccoli, kale, and watercress, and epigallocatecehin-3-gallate, found in green tea.
+These include sulforphane, indole-3-carbinol, and phenethyl isothiocyanates, found in broccoli, kale, and watercress, and epigallocatecehin-3-gallate, found in green tea.

 CDK inhibitors

-Because of the association (see above) with cyclin D1 CDK inhibitors are being studied.

-palbociclib is a CDK inhibitor (approved for some breast cancer).

-Other experimental CDK inhibitors include abemaciclib and ribociclib.
+Because of the association (see above) with cyclin D1 CDK inhibitors are being studied in a variety of cancers.
+Palbociclib is a CDK inhibitor (approved for some breast cancer by virtue of its blockade of CDK4 and CDK6).
+Other experimental CDK4/6 inhibitors include abemaciclib and ribociclib.

 Targeting the cancer stem cell

 Cancer stem cells (or cancer-initiating cells) are thought to be a small population of cells within the tumor that are directly responsible for tumor formation.
 They are thought to be resistant to treatment and to have the ability to form all the cells needed for tumor development.
-They are suspected to be a major contributing factor in cancer progression and relapse after treatment.
-Certain “stem-like” cells have been found in epithelioid sarcoma that are marked by CD109 (cluster of differentiation 109), providing a potentially drug-able target on the cancer stem cell for the disease.
-Certain challenges to targeting CD109 do exist, however, as CD109 is expressed in other areas of the body and not only in tumor cells.
+They are suspected to be a contributing factor in cancer progression and relapse after treatment.
+Certain "stem-like" cells have been found in epithelioid sarcoma that are marked by CD109 (cluster of differentiation 109), providing a theoretically druggable target for epithelioid sarcoma.
+However, CD109 is expressed in many normal cells of the body, such as T cells and endothelial cells lining every blood vessel, making CD109 a poor target for immunotherapy.

 Oncolytic viral therapy

 Oncolytic viral therapy is an emerging cancer therapy that attempts to infect cancer cells with a genetically engineered virus that can penetrate the DNA of the cell.
-The virus then 1.) does direct damage to the cancer cell, 2.) is spread throughout the cells of the tumor via cellular (DNA) multiplication (tumor cell division and replication), and 3.) provides a target for a direct immune response from the patient.
+The virus then (1) cann do direct damage to the cancer cell, (2) is passed on throughout the cells of the tumor via viral reproduction, and (3) provides a target for an immune response from the patient.

-It has been noted that the therapeutic potential of oncolytic virotherapy is not a simple consequence of the cytopathic effect but strongly relies on the induction of an endogenous immune response against transformed cells.
+It has been noted that the therapeutic potential of oncolytic virotherapy is not a simple consequence of the cytopathic effect but strongly relies on the activation of the body's own immune response against infected cells.
 Superior anticancer effects have been observed when oncolytic viruses are engineered to express (or be co-administered with) immunostimulatory molecules such as GM-CSF.

 Telomelysin (OBP-301) is an adenovirus that targets telomerase, an enzyme that is expressed in practically all cancer cells but not in normal cells.
-OBP-301 has been studied in epithelioid sarcoma and shown to promote apoptosis and cell death [.
+OBP-301 is not approved for use in cancer patients, but it has been studied in epithelioid sarcoma and shown to promote apoptosis and cell death in the laboratory.